azulamb/Amanatsu/README.md

 ## Android
 Version 2.2 or higher.

+## How to use
+Iy you only want to use Amanatsu, Download "Amanatsu.jar".
+And copy "Amanatsu.jar" to "libs/" dir in your project.

 ## Compile
 Use Eclipse.
 Do not export "AndroidManifest.xml" and "project.properties".

-## How to use
-Copy Amanatsu.jar to libs/ dir.

 ## Sample code